|Assessment length / details

 5. Solve simple questions on differentiation and recognise the relation between dy/dx and the gradient of the curve y(x).

 This module introduces the student to some of the basic mathematical tools commonly used in the physical sciences.
-Topics covered include algabraic techniques, logarithms, trigonometry, an introduction to vectors, complex numbers and differentiation.
-Particular emphasis is placed on the use of mathematical techniques to solve physical problems.
+Topics covered include algebraic techniques, logarithms, trigonometry, an introduction to vectors and differentiation.
+Particular emphasis is placed on the use of mathematical techniques to solve physics problems.

 Algebraic techniques: linear and quadratic equations, factorisation, transposition of formulae, equations involving fractions, simultaneous equations.
 Indicial, exponential and logarithmic equations.

 Trigonometry: Sine and cosine rules.
 Unit circle representation.
 Graphs of trigonometrical functions.
 Trigonometric equations and identities including addition and double angle formulae.